 Putting it All Together: How to Manage Leads vs. Opportunities in Your Sales Pipeline

 Now that you have a better understanding of leads vs. opportunities, you’re more prepared than ever to take control of your sales pipeline.
 So, what’s next?
-It’s time to put your knowledge to work by optimizing your sales strategy and setting up your growth center in Propeller CRM.
+It’s time to put your knowledge to work by optimizing your sales strategy and staying on top of things with Propeller’s lead management software.

 So, yes, “prospect” and “lead” are certainly interchangeable in some cases because it’s possible to be both at once.